-Peel and bash the garlic with a generous pinch of salt in a pestle and mortar, then add the dried oregano and enough oil to loosen the mixture, then season with salt and pepper.
-Place the lamb in a large bowl, add the marinade, then toss to coat.
+Peel and bash the garlic with a generous pinch of sea salt in a pestle and mortar, then add the dried oregano and enough olive oil to loosen the mixture.

-Serve the lamb kebabs, scattered with chopped parsley and a dollop of Greek yoghurt and some sliced cucumber.
+Pick and roughly chop the parsley leaves, then scatter over the kebabs.
+Delicious served up with flatbreads, a dollop of Greek yoghurt and some sliced cucumber.